-Before Joining Represent Justice, Marshan Allen was a Research & Policy Fellow with Fair and Just Prosecution (FJP).
-Prior to joining FJP, he was the Policy Director for Restore Justice Foundation (RJ), an Illinois based criminal justice reform organization.
-He brings a long history of criminal justice, policy, and advocacy experience.
+Before joining Represent Justice, Marshan has been employed as a Research and Policy Fellow with Fair and Just Prosecution (FJP), the Policy Director for the Restore Justice Foundation (RJ), and a Starbucks Barista and Supervisor.

 In 2018, the Illinois Judges Association presented Marshan with the Recognition of Excellence in Outreach Award, for participating in Your Future, Your Choice, a program designed to teach school-aged children about aspects of the law that they often find themselves in conflict with.
-In 2019, Marshan received the Liberty Bell Award from the Chicago Bar Association and the Grace Warren Award from the Campaign for the Fair Sentencing of Youth (CFSY), where he currently serves on the Board of Directors.
+In 2019, Marshan received the Liberty Bell Award from the Chicago Bar Association and the Grace Warren Award from the Campaign for the Fair Sentencing of Youth (CFSY).

 He currently serves on the Board of Directors for Restore Justice Foundation (RJ) and the Campaign for the Fair Sentencing of Youth (CFSY) and is a member of ICAN (Incarcerated Children’s Advocacy Network).
 In 2020, he was appointed by the Governor of Illinois to the Juvenile Justice Commission (IJJC).

 In 2006, Marshan assisted the Illinois State Bar Association with a revision of Post-Trial Remedies: A Handbook for Illinois’ Prisoners.
 He has earned certificates in paralegal studies, business management, computer technology, and restorative justice.
 He also holds an associate degree from Lake Land College, where he graduated Summa Cum Laude and a bachelor’s degree in Justice Policy & Advocacy from Northeastern Illinois University